What Is Clickbait and How Do I Talk to My Child About It?

 It takes just a fraction of a second for your finger to touch down and make that click.
 It may not seem like a big deal, but online marketers spend a lot of time setting traps that encourage you to do just that.
 They want you to click on their links because it’s how they make money.
 In some cases, you don’t have to do anything but click to make their paycheck a little fatter.

 What we’re talking about is something known as clickbait.
+What is clickbait, you may ask?
 Even if you don’t know what it is, you’ve most likely seen it a few thousand times, if not more.
 Let’s talk about what it is, how it can impact your kid online, and how to explain it so your child knows how to recognize it.
+But why is clickbait bad?
+Well, let's see some examples.

 What is Clickbait?